The Eighteen Arhats

 - Liáng Wǔ Dì 梁武帝: Emperor Wǔ of the Liáng Dynasty (reign 10e-1, AD 502-549): an enthusiastic supporter of both Confucianism and Buddhism, and the creator of a system of imperial academies for the (compulsory) education of elite boys.

 - Mílè 弥勒: the buddha of the future.
 His name therefore is usually suffixed with buddha (fó 佛 or rúlái 如来) or bodhisattva (púsà 菩萨).
-(Usually identified with #13. )
+(Usually identified with #13. ) For a background note about the Maitreya buddha, click here.

 - Mùlián 木莲 (Maudgalyayana): said to be a disciple of the Buddha famed for traveling to the uttermost depths of hell in order to release his deceased mother from her suffering.
 (Story)